-On this trip you get to enjoy the wild beauty of the Altai Mountains, including ten days of riding and a introductory ride, with the added bonus of attending the Eagle Festival in Ulgii or on the shores of Lake Tolbo.
-This horse riding holiday takes you to a remote Mongolian province, riding through open steppe, forested valleys and mountains, and visiting the lakes and desert in the west of Mongolia.
-The two-day Eagle festival really is one of the world’s great cultural spectacles.
-If you think you've seen some strange and interesting festivals elsewhere, this is sure to impress even the most jaded festival-goer.
+This equestrian trail takes horseback riders to a remote Mongolian province, riding through open steppe, forested valleys and mountains, and visiting the lakes and desert in the west of Mongolia.
+The two-day Eagle festival really is one of the world’s great cultural spectacles and is sure to impress even the most jaded festival-goer.

 This is an adventurous wilderness ride, staying in temporary campsites each night and cooking over an open fire.
-The ride has a flexible itinerary, allowing new routes to be followed on each trip.
+This vacation has a flexible itinerary, allowing new routes to be followed on each trip.
 Mongolian horses are very hardy and full of character.
 The hosts work closely with local nomadic families who can provide a range of horses suitable for any level of riding ability.

-This riding holiday is organised by a New Zealand/Mongolian partnership and of a very high quality - the guiding, back up vehicles, camping and food are a well above average for this adventurous destination.
-After 11 days in the saddle you witness the nomads come together to showcase their hunting skills.
+This horseback riding vacation is organized by a New Zealand/Mongolian partnership and of a very high quality - the guiding, back up vehicles, camping and food are a well above average for this adventurous destination.
+After 11 days in the saddle, riders witness the nomads come together to showcase their hunting skills.
 The contests on display range from archery to a local version of ‘tug-of-war’, all on horseback, and of course the eagle hunters themselves.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Arrive in Ulaanbaatar.
-We will meet you at the airport/train station and take you to our hotel.
-You are free to explore this fascinating city before we gather for an evening meal and meet your fellow riders.
+Arrive in Ulan Batar.
+Guests are met at the airport/train station and taken to the hotel.
+Spend the rest of the day exploring this fascinating city before gathering for an evening meal and to meet the fellow riders.

-Fly to Ulgii the main town of Bayan-Ulgii aimag (province).
-From here we drive south to Altai sum (village), on the edge of Altai Tavan Bogd National park (4hrs), and meet the horses.
-We start with a safety briefing and pointers about the local riding style, and then begin matching you to your ideal horse.
-A ride around the local area in the evening will allow you to decide if this is the horse for you.
+Fly to Ulgii, the main town of Bayan-Ulgii aimag (province).
+From here, drive south to Altai sum (village) on the edge of Altai Tavan Bogd National park (4hrs), and meet the horses.
+Start with a safety briefing and pointers about the local riding style, and the matching each rider to the ideal horse.
+A ride around the local area in the evening allows riders to decide if they would like to try a different horse.

 Climb up to Jalanash Pass, snow-covered for much of the year, and over into a hidden world of alpine meadows, forests and fast flowing streams.
 Camp near a pair of ancient khun chuluu, or man-stones, from the Bronze Age.

 Ride through a military checkpoint and in to the border zone.
-Keep your passport handy, and your camera lowered.
-Reach our base camp, beside a fast-flowing mountain stream and nearby forest.
+Keep passports handy, and cameras lowered.
+Reach the base camp beside a fast-flowing mountain stream and nearby forest.

 Days 7 - 9

-To explore further we need to load up the packhorses.
+Load up the packhorses for the next adventure.
 Follow horse trails used by the border patrol to head down-river, establishing a second base camp for the next two nights.
 This is remote and spectacular country - Mongolia has a lot of beautiful places, but there is nothing quite like this.
-We ride up high again, through lush meadows and forest, following narrow game trails.
-Horse trekking paradise we like to call it!
-By Day 9 we return to our first base camp, riding high above the river valley this time.
+Ride up high again, through lush meadows and forest, following narrow game trails.
+It is a horse trekking paradise.
+By Day 9 return to the first base camp, riding high above the river valley this time.

-A rest day for the horses - it's hard country even for these amazingly tough horses.
-You may be ready for a rest yourself.
-Relax and read a book, or go for a hike in search of wildlife.
+A rest day for the horses (it is hard country, even for these amazingly tough horses).
+Riders can relax and read a book, or go for a hike in search of wildlife.

-It's now time to start making our way back out of the mountains, via the Pass of Death.
-It sounds ominous, but that's just the name we gave it when we first came this way many years ago.
-A series of steep switchbacks drops you down to the valley below.
+The route nw heads back out of the mountains, via the Pass of Death.
+(It sounds ominous, but that's just the name we gave it when we first came this way many years ago!)
+A series of steep switchbacks brings the group down to the valley below.
 By September, snow is likely.
 Camp beside Khunt Nuur (Swan Lake).

-Ride down the valley and over to Shar Gobi Gol (Yellow Gobi River), where we first met the horses right back at the start.
-We make the most of the wide flat valley to do some fast riding, after all the mountain trails.
-For those who are keen you will find out just how fast these horses can really go.
+Ride down the valley and over to Shar Gobi Gol (Yellow Gobi River), to meet up and be reacquainted with the horses used at the start of this adventure.
+Make the most of the wide flat valley and enjoy some fast riding after all the restrictions of the mountain trails.
+Those who are keen can find out just how fast these horses can really go!

-In the morning we have an informal mini-eagle festival and horse games, and then drive back to Ulgii.
-Stay in a ger camp outside the town, and prepare for the festival.
+In the morning the group have their own informal mini-eagle festival and horse games, before heading back to Ulgii.
+Stay in a ger camp outside the town and prepare for the festival.

 Days 14 - 15

-Attend the Eagle Festival in Tolbo (5th Sept departure), or Ulgii (19th Sept departure).
+Attend the Eagle Festival in Sagsai (3rd Sept departure; smaller festival), or Ulgii (24th Sept departure).

 Fly back to Ulaanbaatar.
-Depending on the flight time, we may be able to see the sites of Ulgii, including the local market, a women's craft cooperative, and the provincial museum.
-Meet in the evening for our final group dinner and a well-earned drink.
+Depending on the flight time, sightseeing in Ulgii including the local market, a women's craft cooperative, and the provincial museum may be possible.
+Meet in the evening for a final group dinner and a well-earned drink.

-We recommend that you stay in Ulanbaatar for an additional night before flying home.
-This gives you more time to explore the city and allows for any disruptions in the domestic flights on Day 16.
+It is recommend to stay in Ulanbaatar for an additional night before flying home.
+This gives more time to explore the city and allows for any disruptions in the domestic flights on Day 16.
 We are happy to give recommendations for accommodation for this.

 Please follow this link for a map of the start point of this itinerary: Eagle Festival